levandeoficial/blockchain/README.md

 - We do have a repository SEO optimized to share news about blockchain

 ## How can you help?
+- You can help by writing guest posts here
+- You can help by moderating the posts here

 [Articles about Blockchain in English](./en/)